 In Conversation with Margaret Atwood is a New Zealand premiere literary event spanning the breadth of Atwood’s remarkable career.

 The Empress of Soul, Gladys Knight, returns to New Zealand in February 2020.

-Enter the South Atrium and encounter a major new site-specific commission by artist John Reynolds titled, The Violet Hour.
+Enter Auckland Art Gallery's South Atrium to view a major new site-specific commission by artist John Reynolds.

 Learn about plant-based cooking basics.

 Auckland Fringe is a feistily independent open-access arts festival which runs in Auckland for a summery two weeks kicking off in late February.

 The whole whānau are invited to this unforgettable Rainbow community celebration.

 Celebrate Auckland’s first Pride Festival of a new decade by reclaiming the streets of Tāmaki Makaurau!